randdusing/cordova-plugin-bluetoothle/readme.md

 ## Discovery Quirks (iOS vs Android) ##
 Discovery works differently between Android and iOS.
 In Android, a single function is called to initiate discovery of all services, characteristics and descriptors on the device.
 In iOS, a single function is called to discover the device's services.
 Then another function to discover the characteristics of a particular service.
 And then another function to discover the descriptors of a particular characteristic.
 The [Device plugin](https://github.com/apache/cordova-plugin-device) should be used to properly determine the device and make the proper calls if necessary.
 Additionally, if a device is disconnected, it must be rediscovered when running on iOS. **iOS now supports Android style discovery, but use with caution.
 It's a bit buggy on iOS8, but seems to work fine on iOS9.**

+## Queuing (Android) ##
+Android commands must be queued.
+I recommend using promises like in the AngularJS wrapper to queue from the app level.
+There are a few issues when trying to queue from the plugin level, so I'm still determining how to implement it:
+1. Queuing needs to be done at a "global" level rather than per connection.
+2. Timeouts would be needed so that the queue would continue processing if onCharacteristicRead, onCharacteristicWrite, etc are never called.
+3. Queue would need to be "cleaned" if a device disconnects.

 ## UUIDs ##